 Arrakis Therapeutics has developed a proprietary platform to identify new RNA targets and drug candidates to treat diseases unaddressed by today’s medicines.
 It is building a proprietary pipeline of RNA-targeted small molecules (rSMs) focused on cancer and genetically validated targets in other disease areas.

-The Goodwin team included partner Kingsley Taft and associates Courtney Hetrick, Patricia Mets, Sarah Smith and Kevin Smith.
+The Goodwin team included partner Kingsley Taft and associates Courtney Hetrick, Patricia Mets and Sarah Smith.